 When you infringe on one of the rules, you must choose one punishment.

-P3: Get ice cream for everyone.
+P3: Get ice cream for your team.

 Infringing on one of the rules multiple times does not grant you remission at any time.